bigskysoftware/grugbrain.dev/index.md

-grug love tool.  tool and control passion what separate grug from dinosaurs!  tool allow grug brain to create code that not possible otherwise by doing thinking for grug, always good relief! grug always spend time in new place learning tools around him to maximize productivity: learn tools for two weeks make development often twice faster and often have dig around other developers help no docs
+grug love tool.  tool and control passion what separate grug from dinosaurs!  tool allow grug brain to create code that not possible otherwise by doing thinking for grug, always good relief! grug always spend time in new place learning tools around him to maximize productivity: learn tools for two weeks make development often twice faster and often have dig around ask other developers help, no docs

 code completion in IDE allow grug not have remembered all API very important!